Skip to main content

 What you need to know about flu

-That's why this year the NHS is dramatically increasing the number of people eligible for NHS vaccination.
-Public Health England estimates that while death rates vary significantly from year to year, the annual average for deaths is in the region of 11,000.
+Public Health England estimates that 14,500 people died from the flu over winter 2022 to 2023.
 The flu vaccine is one of the best protections - as well as reducing the risk of catching flu, it cuts the chance of complications if you get it.
 To find out if you're eligible, head to the two-minute Patient Access flu eligibility checker.

 But how can you avoid catching it in the first place?